fbpx

 Hedge Maze at Villa Pisani

-This activity is a little outside of the city of Venice but if you’re looking for things to do in the wider Veneto region then it’s worth checking out.
+This activity is a little outside of the city of Venice, but if you’re looking for things to do in the wider Veneto region, then it’s worth checking out.

-Hedge Maze at Villa Pisani in Venice
+25 Family-Friendly Things to Do in Venice with Kids: Hedge Maze at Villa Pisani in Venice

 Villa Pisani is a huge museum by the canal with lots of art exhibitions and gardens.
 But the reason why it’s great for kids is the huge hedge maze you and your kids can spend hours getting lost in.
 Keep your littlest kids in a stroller so they don’t run off!